Prenatal Care

 Some large hospitals have an OBGYN department with labor and delivery facilities.
 They provide pregnancy confirmation and prenatal checkups as well.

-Due to the limited number of these hospitals, moms-to-be are required to make an appointment for delivery soon after they confirm pregnancy.
+Due to the limited number of these hospitals, moms-to-be are often required to make an appointment for delivery soon after they confirm pregnancy.

 Maternity Hospitals